AmirUCR/R-Shell/README.md

 ![UML Diagram for RShell](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/blob/master/images/UMLDiagram.png)
 # Classes
 **Abstract Class Base**
-* Pure-Virtual function evaluate()
+* Pure-Virtual function execute()
-  * The ; connector's evaluate only returns the status of its RHS
+  * The ; connector's execute only returns the status of its RHS
-  * The && connector's evaluate returns whether if both LHS and RHS are true
+  * The && connector's execute returns whether if both LHS and RHS are true
-  * The || connector's evaluate returns true if either of LHS or RHS are true
+  * The || connector's execute returns true if either of LHS or RHS are true

 **Abstract Base Connector**
 * Provides the base class for the other connectors
 * Contains protected member variables that other connectors inherit
-* Contains base functions evaluate and execute
+* Contains base function execute

 **Class And**